The Japanese Alphabet. What do you know about it? How many letters does it have?

 Learning the Japanese sounds and tones

-Keep in mind that the Japanese language has a limited number of sounds and tones.
+Remember that the Japanese language has a limited number of sounds and tones.
 The Japanese language may have too many alphabets.

 Yet, the Japanese language has only five vowel sounds and fourteen consonant sounds, unlike English and other languages.
 Consequently, speaking and listening may not be too challenging compared to writing and reading Japanese.